svn2github/cytoscape/cytoscape/trunk/README.txt

 cytoscape
    +
-   +---application/ This directoy contains a maven project that builds and
+   +---corelibs/       This directoy contains all libraries written by the
-   +                assembles the Cytoscape application jar.
+   +                   Cytoscape project and used in the Cytoscape Application.
+   +                   (is
    +
+   +---application/    This directoy code for the Cytoscape application.
+   +
+   +---coreplugins/    This directoy contains all plugins delivered as part
+   +                   of the Cytoscape Application.
+   +
    +---distribution/    Contains a maven project that assembles the Cytoscape
-                     distribution based on the core plugins and the jar file built by application.
-This directory includes all shell scripts, sample data, and licenses for the distribution.
+   +                    distribution based on the core plugins and the jar file
+   +                    built by application.
+This directory includes all shell
+   +                    scripts, sample data, and licenses for the distribution.
+   +
+   +---release-bundles/ This directoy contains a maven pom file that creates
+   +                    Install4j release bundles.
+   +
+   +---webstart/        This directoy contains a maven pom file that creates
+                        a webstart (JNLP) distribution of Cytoscape.

 III.
 New Build Process